HGVSnomenclature/hgvs-nomenclature/README.md

 # HGVS Nomenclature

-This repo is the home of the HGVS Nomenclature maintained by the Human Genome Organization (HUGO) Variation Nomenclature Committee.
+This repository is the home of the HGVS Nomenclature, which is maintained by the Human Genome Organization (HUGO) Variation Nomenclature Committee.

 ## Have Questions?